 2. Take it to the Edge

 Remember how you would come up with a great idea for a college essay weeks before the due date?
-Feeling inspired, you got to the laptop, almost savoring the triumph of being done in advance…only to hover the hands above the keyboard, trying once again to muster up the inspiration, until finally you left with a blank title page an hour later.
+Feeling inspired, you got to the laptop, almost savouring the triumph of being done in advance…only to hover the hands above the keyboard, trying once again to muster up the inspiration, until finally, you left with a blank title page an hour later.

 But as the deadline approaches a miracle happens: you manage to pull the essay together in an hour or so.